 To receive this emergency energy assistance, applicants must provide proof of the utility service termination and income.
 The application goes through an expedited process to ensure that recipients get help as quickly as possible.
 The program then offers emergency help with electric bill or the utility bill in question.

-Download our comprehensive guide for more information about how the regular and emergency benefits work in every state.
+Download our helpful guide for more information about how the regular and emergency benefits work in every state.

 How long can someone receive LIHEAP benefits?